 In the health domain, classification systems provide a range of benefits that we aim to reproduce in educational research.
 Classification systems facilitate reproducibility because they provide a reliable and clear system for identifying and describing specific intervention components (Michie et al., 2011; Teixeira et al., 2020).
-The most useful classification systems are developed through iterative consultation with experts (e.g., Michie et al., 2013;

-Teixeira et al., 2020).
-These consultations help craft descriptions on essential components of each behaviour while trying to avoid ambiguity and confusion.
-It is critical to clearly understand interventions components so researchers and practitioners can reliably evaluate and implement those interventions.
-For example, feedback is influential in health and education (Wisniewski et al., 2019), but the kind of feedback matters.
-Where study authors might merely say 'participants were given feedback on their progress', health behaviour change taxonomies help distinguish between feedback on behaviours (e.g., step-count), feedback on outcomes (e.g., weight), biological feedback (e.g., heart rate), self-monitoring as a form of feedback (e.g., pedometers), and monitoring by others but without feedback (e.g., attendance data).
-Each of these types of feedback appears to have different effects for self-efficacy and behaviour, which often further varies depending on the population (e.g., Ashford et al., 2010; French et al., 2014).
-Classification systems help reproducibility because they allow researchers to describe interventions in a way that lets other researchers replicate the core components of the intervention (Michie et al., 2015; Michie, Fixsen, et al., 2009).
+The most useful classification systems are developed through iterative consultation with experts (e.g., Michie et al., 2013; Teixeira et al., 2020).
+These consultations help craft descriptions on essential components of each behavior while trying to avoid ambiguity and confusion.
+It is critical to clearly understand intervention components so researchers and practitioners can reliably evaluate and implement those interventions.
+For example, feedback is influential in health and education (Wisniewski et al., 2020), but the kind of feedback matters.
+Where study authors might merely say "participants were given feedback on their progress," health behavior change taxonomies help distinguish between feedback on behaviors (e.g., step-count), feedback on outcomes (e.g., weight), biological feedback (e.g., heart rate), self-monitoring as a form of feedback (e.g., pedometers), and monitoring by others but without feedback (e.g., attendance data).
+Each of these types of feedback appears to have different effects for self-efficacy and behavior, which often further varies depending on the population (e.g., Ashford et al., 2010; French et al., 2014).
+Classification systems help reproducibility because they allow researchers to describe interventions in a way that lets other researchers replicate the core components of the intervention (Michie et al., 2015; Michie et al., 2015).

 An obvious extension of this benefit is implementation.
 If researchers identify an SDT-based intervention that works, then practitioners working with teachers will need to know what core components were involved in that intervention.
-It is easier, for example, to implement an SDT intervention that specifically targets five behaviours from a clearly described list, than it is to implement a loosely defined SDT intervention without reference to specific behaviours.
+It is easier, for example, to implement an SDT intervention that specifically targets five behaviors from a clearly described list, than it is to implement a loosely defined SDT intervention without reference to specific behaviors.
 Classification systems can go into more detail about intervention components than is usually presented in research papers.
 Teixeira et al. (2020) identified detailed descriptions of SDT intervention components in health, and they explained how each intervention component supported each psychological need.
 If the same were available for education, it would help teachers to translate effective interventions into practice, particularly when they are less familiar with the details of the psychological theory.
 Although a nuanced and sophisticated understanding of the theory would be ideal, a clear and robust translation of that theory into practice could help act as a bridge between researchers and educators.

-Another benefit of behavioural taxonomies is for use in evidence synthesis, like systematic reviews and meta-analyses on the effects of SDT-based interventions.
-Metaanalyses in education are plagued by unexplained heterogeneity (de Boer et al., 2014).
+Another benefit of behavioral taxonomies is for use in evidence synthesis, like systematic reviews and meta-analyses on the effects of SDT-based interventions.
+Meta-analyses in education are plagued by unexplained heterogeneity (de Boer et al., 2014).
 Even after controlling for many features of the intervention, some interventions work better than others.
-The same is true in health research, where taxonomies of behavioural components have helped to disentangle some of that heterogeneity (e.g., Ashford et al., 2010; French et al., 2014; Michie, Abraham, et al., 2009).
-By being able to reliably code each intervention for the techniques that they employed, researchers can meta-analytically assess whether effective interventions (Ashford et al., 2010; French et al., 2014; Michie, Abraham, et al., 2010; French et al., 2014; Michie, Abraham, et al., 2010; French et al., 2014; Michie, Abraham, et al., 2010; French et al., 2014; Michie, Abraham, et al., 2010; French et al., 2014; Michie, Abraham, et al., 2010; French et al., 2014; Michie, Abraham, et al., 2010; French et al., 2014; Michie, Abraham, et al., 2009).
-For example, in over 100 trials to change diet and exercise, interventions that asked participants to monitor their own behaviour were more effective than those that did not, controlling for all other intervention components (Michie, Abraham, et al., 2009).
+The same is true in health research, where taxonomies of behavioral components have helped to disentangle some of that heterogeneity (e.g., Ashford et al., 2010; French et al., 2014; Michie, Abraham, et al., 2009).
+By being able to reliably code each intervention for the techniques that they employed, researchers can meta-analytically assess whether effective interventions are more likely to use some components, compared with the ineffective interventions (Ashford et al., 2010; French et al., 2014; Michie, Abraham, et al., 2009).
+For example, in over 100 trials to change diet and exercise, interventions that asked participants to monitor their own behavior were more effective than those that did not, controlling for all other intervention components (Michie, Abraham, et al., 2009).